groveatx/groveatx.github.io/gatherings/messages/index.md

 Click the links below to stream or download audio of the messages from our Sunday morning gatherings.

+ - **[February 2, 2014][20140202]** - Church in our society doesn't spend a lot
+   of time talking about spiritual warfare, but Jesus spoke clearly about a world beyond the physical.
+We look at a story in [Luke 8][luke8:26-39] where Jesus confronts a demon, and its implications to our lives here and now.

  - **[January 26, 2014][20140126]** - Everyone, regardless of where they are in
    life, has problems they need to deal with.
 This message looks at an instance where Jesus' disciples reached out to him with a problem, and discusses what